Pointwise bounds on confined states in non-relativistic QED: The Pauli-Fierz model

 The Hilbert space of the model (without statistics yet) is the tensor product

-of particle and Fock space $\FF^{+} =\Gamma(L^2(\R^3\times\{1,2\}))$, with the $N$ factors of $\C^2$ accounting for the spin degrees of the particles.
+of particle and Fock space $\FF^{+}$, with the $N$ factors of $\C^2$ accounting for the spin degrees of the particles.
 The inner product and norm of $\HH$ will be denoted by $\langle \cdot, \cdot \rangle$ and $\| \cdot \|$, respectively.

 The Pauli-Fierz Hamiltonian is composed of operators acting on the various factors of \eqref{full Hilbert space}.
-The operator $H_f = d\Gamma(\omega)$ in $\FF^{+}$ accounts for the energy of massless photons, that is, $\omega(k)= |k|$.
+The operator $H_f = d\Gamma(\omega)$ in $\FF^{+}$ accounts for the energy of massless photons.
 The potential $V:\R^{3 N} \rightarrow \R$ acts by multiplication on the first factor of \eqref{full Hilbert space}.
 We assume that

-It follows that $V$ is infinitesimally bounded with respect to the Laplacian $-\Delta$.
+It follows that $V$ is infinitesimally operator- (and hence form-) bounded with respect to the Laplacian $-\Delta$.
 As usual we shall not distinguish in notation between the operator $V$ in $L^2(\R^{3 N})$ and the operator $V \otimes 1$ in $\HH$.
 The same remark applies to $-\Delta$ and the components of the momentum operator $- i \nabla_j$ of the $j$th electron.

 To define quantized vector potential and magnetic field we introduce, for $x \in \R^3$ and $\ell = 1,2,3$, the elements $G_{\ell}(x), F_{\ell}(x) \in \mathfrak{h}$ by the functions